FDA Flavor Ban Site Spammed with 255,000 Fake Comments

 The FDA launched a public consultation on its proposed regulation of flavors in tobacco products in March.

-The proposed rule change, which would include flavored e-liquids as well as flavored cigarettes and cigarillos, could result in a nationwide flavor ban.
+The proposed rule change, which would include flavored vape juice as well as flavored cigarettes and cigarillos, could result in a nationwide flavor ban.

 Launching the consultation, FDA Commissioner Scott Gottlieb said: “We must also consider how best to address flavors in non-combustible products like e-cigarettes – given both their clear appeal to youth but also the potential role certain flavors may play in helping some adult smokers transition to potentially less harmful tobacco products.”